 You Can Grow Your Own Way?
-Playing music to plants is the latest trend in plant care.
-We reveal the most popular music we’re playing to our plants.
+Playing music to houseplants is the latest trend in plant care.
+We reveal the most popular music we’re playing to our houseplants.

 Caring for plants is not only a soothing hobby, it’s one that can make us feel miles away from our busy, home-working lives of Zoom calls and Team meetups.
 Because of this, many of us have become plant parents in 2020.